 Medical patients (or their caregivers) can also do their own marijuana growing.
 They can have up to 4 mature plants and 12 immature plants in the process of growing.
 The new law also permits recreational growing.
 Recreational dispensaries arrive in 2022.

-Becoming a medical marijuana patient is the easiest way to grow legally in New Mexico.
-Caregivers in this state need to be at least 18 years old and are approved by the patient’s prescribing doctor.
+While the laws are clarified, it’s easiest to grow legally as a patient or caregiver in New Mexico.
+Caregivers in this state need to be at least 18 years old.
+They should also be a resident of New Mexico and approved by the patient’s prescribing doctor.
 Get your medical marijuana card at marijuanadoctors.com